benjaminran/israeltechchallenge2015/problem-one/README.md

 ### Solution
 The solution is implemented in `stringcheck.py`.
 TODO: implementation details

-The file `teststringcheck.py` tests my implementation for correctness and does some simple benchmarking in order to check the the algorithm is clearly slower than O(m+n).
+The file `teststringcheck.py` tests my implementation for correctness and does some simple benchmarking in order to check the the algorithm isn't clearly slower than O(m+n).